canccevik/epimon/README.md

 ### 5. [Episcan API](https://github.com/canccevik/epimon/tree/main/apps/episcan-api)

 This API has been exclusively crafted for the Episcan project, leveraging the core features of the main blockchain API.
-This integration, it aims to address and fulfill all the specific requirements and functionalities that Episcan demands.
+This integration aims to fulfil all the specific requirements and functionalities Episcan needs.

 **Tech stack:**